 With a lumpectomy, a portion of the breast is removed where the breast cancer is located, and some normal surrounding tissue.
 Then the remaining breast tissue is radiated to help to prevent recurrence.
-This leaves the breast smaller, and also tighter and higher than the other breast.
-The radiated breast can also feel painful, tense and tight, because the radiation not only kills the more rapidly dividing cancer cells but injures the natural repair cells, or stem cells, of the breast.
+This leaves the breast smaller, and also tighter, and higher than the other breast.
+The radiated breast can also feel painful, tense, and tight, because the radiation not only kills the more rapidly dividing cancer cells but injures the natural repair cells of the breast.
 This makes it hard for the breast to fully recover from the radiation itself, as the very cells that repair the radiation defect also are damaged by the radiation.
-Fat grafting for a radiated lumpectomy not only replaces that lost volume for the lumpectomy, but also places new, safe mesenchymal stem cells that helps heal the damaged tissue.
+Fat grafting for a radiated lumpectomy not only replaces that lost volume for the lumpectomy but also places new, safe mesenchymal cells that help heal the damaged tissue.

 Browse our gallery to see examples of breast reconstruction with fat grafting.